Are you struggling with tennis elbow? This article will provide you with information on the symptoms and causes of tennis elbow.

 - Lack of strength in the forearm?

-- Intense pain on the forearm.
+- An intense pain on the forearm.
 This will most likely be present when doing activities.?

 - Some tearing sensations in the elbow.
 These are very uncomfortable and you may need to go and see a doctor and maybe get an ultrasound scan just to make sure you haven’t torn the tendon.